 What brought you to VSO?
 Like others on the VSO leadership team, I worked at Novus Consulting Group and then IBM, until many of us parted ways to pursue different career opportunities.
 My tenure at Novus felt more like a family business than it did a “Job” and I’m sure my time with VSO will be the same.
 It’s exciting to be with VSO for many reasons.
 First and foremost, to work again with some people who I have amazing respect for, and who I have learned a lot from over the course of my career.
 Secondly, but no less important, I love the use of US Veterans for service delivery.
-My tenure at Novus felt more like a family business than it did a “Job” and I’m sure my time with VSO will be the same.
+My tenure at Novus felt more like a family business than it did a “Job” and VSO has fostered the same feel.

 What is something you love about VSO?
 At VSO the principle of empowerment is very true.
 You can see this through all levels of the organization.
 I firmly believe that everybody has something to teach or some unique perspective that can change the way we react in different situations.
 Empowering our teams to be leaders, to understand where they want to go in their careers and how they can get there, is an important part of the VSO culture.

 What keeps you busy outside of VSO?
 When I’m not in the office I’m generally doing something with my family.
 I am a father of 3 beautiful children, ages 7, 14 and 15.
-I love the outdoors, so it’s not uncommon to find me fishing & boating, hiking & camping with my son’s boy scout troop or occasionally hunting.
+I love the outdoors, so it’s not uncommon to find me fishing & boating or hiking & camping.
+I am also an avid cook, and love trying new things with food such as curing my own meats.